elastic/elastic-charts/packages/charts/api/charts.api.md

 // @public (undocumented)
 export interface Cell {
-    // Warning: (ae-forgotten-export) The symbol "HeatmapCellDatum" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     datum: HeatmapCellDatum;
     // Warning: (ae-forgotten-export) The symbol "Fill" needs to be exported by the entry point index.d.ts